History of the Colombia national football team: 1962 FIFA World Cup

 In 1961, Colombia played the 1962 FIFA World Cup qualifiers.
 They faced Peru in a two-game series.
 The first match, played in Bogotá, was won by Colombia 1–0 with a 26th-minute goal of Eusebio Escobar.
 The next match, played in Lima, ended in a 1–1 draw, with a 68th-minute goal from Héctor González Garzón for Colombia.
 With this, Colombia qualified for their first World Cup.

 At the World Cup, Colombia lost their first match 2–1 against Uruguay.
 Luis Cubilla and Jorge Sasía scored for Uruguay at the 56th and 75th minute respectively, while Francisco Zuluaga scored a 19th-minute penalty goal for Colombia.
 In the second match they got a 4–4 draw with the Soviet Union, champions of the 1960 European Nations' Cup.
 In this game, Colombia scored four goals against Soviet goalkeeper Lev Yashin, widely considered the best goalkeeper in football history.
 Also in that game, Marcos Coll scored the only olympic goal in World Cup history so far.
-Unfortunately, the Colombian campaign in 1962 ended with a 5–0 defeat against Yugoslavia, who end up in fourth place in the tournament.
+Unfortunately, the Colombian campaign in 1962 ended with a 5–0 defeat against Yugoslavia, who eventually ended up in fourth place at the tournament.